- > Is it safe to install the macOS beta?

 - > How to get the macOS Big Sur public beta

 - > How to update macOS beta versions

 - > How to downgrade from the macOS beta

 If you don't want to wait for the next version of macOS Big Sur (which will be released to the public this autumn), it is possible to download the beta version of macOS 11 right now.
-The developer beta is available and the Big Sur public beta will launch any day now.
+The developer beta has been available for some time and the Big Sur public beta launched at the beginning of August.

 There is also a way to install the developer beta of Big Sur on your Mac even if you aren't a developer, although there are risks associated with doing so.
 Read on for more information about getting hold of the macOS Developer Beta Access Utility.

 In this article we will show you how to get your hands on the macOS 11 Big Sur beta now!